Here’s how it all works!

 4. If all goes well, I’ll place you on the Wait/Reservation List for the next available litter.

-5. Generally, if you’re being placed on the Reservation list before a pregnancy is confirmed, there is no financial commitment on your part.
-Once pregnancy is confirmed, a $500 deposit to hold your place on the reservation list is required.
+5. Generally, if you’re being placed on the Wait list before a pregnancy is confirmed, there is no financial commitment on your part.
+Once pregnancy is confirmed, a $500 deposit to hold your place on the list is required.
 Deposits, of course, go toward the price of your puppy and are non-refundable unless the female has fewer pups than names on the Reservation List or there is no good personality match in this particular litter for you.
 In any of those cases, I will either refund your deposit in full or move it to the next breeding that has availability – your choice.
-Occasionally I will require a $250 deposit before pregnancy is confirmed.
+Occasionally, I will require a $250 deposit before pregnancy is confirmed.
 In this case, the additional $250 will be due at pregnancy confirmation.
 If the female does not achieve pregnancy, any deposit money received is fully refundable or transferable to the next litter with availability – your choice.

 6. IMPORTANT!
 Please know that I, unlike so many breeders, do NOT send out litter pictures and let you choose a puppy based on looks.
 Nor do I have you come when they are a certain age and “pick” your puppy.
 I’ve been a dog trainer for a long time and, aside from genuine innate behavioral issues, the worst and most painful problems I’ve seen people go through with their dogs are when the dog’s personality is a major mismatch with the family’s needs.
 You canNOT appropriately choose a puppy based on looks.
 Far more important is which puppy has the personality that will fit seamlessly with your family’s.
 While all pups in the litter are temperamentally sound, they all have individual personalities – some of which may not be right for you and your family.
 You also cannot choose a puppy based on the personality you see when visiting for an hour.
 So when the pups are old enough (about 7.5 weeks), I’ll be matching them with folks on the Reservation List based on temperament.
 Remember, I’ve lived with the pups their entire lives and will know their temperaments super well.
 But do know that your wish list for gender and color etc will absolutely be taken into account!
-First, I match temperaments, then of those that are good matches for you, I’ll further match based on what you want.
+First, I match temperaments, then of those that are good matches for you, I’ll try to further match based on what you want.
 (See #7 for more detail about this!)

 7. At about 7.5 weeks of age, I’ll be matching each puppy with a Reservation List family based on the pup’s temperament and suitability to meet the family’s needs.
 I strongly encourage you to be open-minded about color, pattern, and gender, but if you, for example, only want a male, I’ll be matching your needs to the personalities of my available males.
 The narrower my choices (meaning, if you say ONLY a male, ONLY black and white parti-colored, etc), the more likely it is that I may not have a personality match in this litter.
 I will absolutely take your preferences into consideration and try to find the right personality match who also has your preferred gender/color/etc!
 But I do encourage you to stay open to that puppy who may not be your perfect color or gender but who is the perfect match for you and your family.